 Under San Francisco law, employees are allowed to keep their unused sick leave in the bank.
 If an employee leaves a company during the 90 day eligibility time and starts again at the same company within a 12 month period, then their 90 day eligibility time must include the days previously worked during the probationary time.
-For example, if an employee works for 35 days and leaves a company and rehires within a year, then on the first day of work the employee would start at day 36 for purposes of becoming eligible to accruing sick leave.
+For example, if an employee works for 35 days and leaves a company and rehires within a year, then on the first day of work the employee would start at day 36 for purposes of becoming eligible to accrue sick leave.

 If an employee has worked for a company and started to accrue sick leave and they leave the company, the company is not required to pay out sick leave.
-If the employee comes back to work for the same company within a 12 month period, they their previously accrued sick leave would be reinstated for them.
+If the employee comes back to work for the same company within a 12 month period, their previously accrued sick leave would be reinstated for them.

 If an employee is transferred and no longer works inside San Francisco city limits, the employer can choose to allow the employee to take paid sick leave outside of San Francisco or to limit the usage since the employee isn’t working in S.F.
 If the employer limits the use of the accrued sick leave, then the sick leave stays in the bank for 4 years.
 If the employee returns to work in San Francisco in those 4 years, then they are eligible to use the accrued sick leave.